ogreyesp/JCLAL/README.md

  Sonatype OSSRH repository: <https://oss.sonatype.org/#nexus-search;quick~jclal>

-The source code can be obtained using SVN, GIT and Mercurial via SourceForge.
-The source code can be also obtained unsing GIT via GitHub.
-The source code of JCLAL is free and available under the GNU General Public License (GPL) v3.
-Thus, it can be distributed and modified without any fee.

 # Documentation

 You'll find the documentation and API inside the directory `doc/` along with the original `*.javadoc.jar` file.